 - Advisory activities and market research which provide us with essential insights on specific diseases and patient care

-We are committed to publically disclosing payments we do make to healthcare professionals.
+We are committed to publicly disclosing payments we make to healthcare professionals.
 Find out more about our transparency disclosures here.